fermitools/htvault-config/README.md

 using them, if there is an OIDC `credclaim` that does not include the `@domain` for those who log in to the OIDC token issuer using an IdP that matches the kerberos domain.
-This is done by allowing access to vault paths that are of the form `user/*`, along with htgettoken option `--credkey user/purpose/machine.name` matching the kerberos principal.
+This is done by allowing access to Vault paths that are of the form `user/*`, along with htgettoken option `--credkey user/purpose/machine.name` matching the kerberos principal.
 For security reasons, if the OIDC token issuer accepts multiple IdPs then if one of those other IdPs